gvwilson/thirdbit/src/fiction/iffy/index.md

-Captain Kerse's idea of keeping an eye on her consisted of warning her that he would shoot her again if she moved more than three steps from the workbench and then ignoring her as he made repairs to the three-legged sentry bot he had shot.
+Captain Kerse's idea of keeping an eye on her consisted of warning her that he would shoot her again if she moved more than three steps and then ignoring her as he made repairs to the three-legged sentry bot he had shot.
 Iffy caught Doctor Johel scowling at him a couple of times